MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 ## Changes to feature support

-Microsoft doesn't automatically assign the **System Sdministrator** role for users with these Entra ID roles, also known as tenant admins:
+Microsoft doesn't automatically assign the **System Administrator** role for users with these Microsoft Entra ID roles, also known as tenant admins:
 - Global administrator
 - Power Platform administrator
 - Dynamics 365 administrator

-Tenant admins can continue to sign in to Power Platform admin center, witht the following privileges:
+Tenant admins can continue to sign in to Power Platform admin center, with the following privileges:
 - Enable or disable tenant level settings
 - View analytics information for environments
 - View capacity consumption